-For an example of Kate's presentation style, click here to see the Q & A portion of a lecture on New York's 1909 Hudson-Fulton Celebration.
+For an example of Kate's presentation style, click here to see the Q & A portion of her lecture on New York's 1909 Hudson-Fulton Celebration.

 Audiences enjoy Kate's professional, engaging and well-illustrated presentations on American history, art, and design topics.
 This professional has lectured at museums, libraries, colleges, teachers' institutes, clubs and conferences across the country.
 She offers single illustrated lectures, training sessions for museum guides and art handlers and series of lectures addressing a particular theme.

-Kate has made conference presentations for the International Council of Museums, American Alliance of Museums, American Association for State and Local History, Mid-Atlantic Association of Museums, Museum Association of New York State, Omohundro Conference of Early American History and Culture, Colonial Williamsburg Forum, Winterthur Museum, Rose Nichols Museum, Researching New York and other entities.
+Kate has made conference presentations for the International Council of Museums, American Alliance of Museums, American Association for State and Local History, Museum Association of New York State, Omohundro Conference of Early American History and Culture, Colonial Williamsburg Forum, Winterthur Museum, Researching New York and other entities.

 Kate can plan and conduct art, history and landscape tours of the Hudson River Valley.
 She has participated in dozens of tours as a developer, organizer, leader, specialist guide and/or lecturer.
 These include the High Museum of Art Docents' tour, the Greenwich Historical Society’s sponsored tour and the Attingham International Study Program "New York and the Hudson Valley."

-This Hudson Valley native and regional expert can create a tour itinerary which caters to the particular interests of your group.
+This Hudson Valley native and regional expert can create a tour itinerary that caters to the interests of your group.
 She can also lead the tour if you so desire.

 Lecturer and Specialist Guide for the High

 Museum of Art Docents' Tour of the Hudson Valley